“She walked away because I wouldn’t commit to her. Is there a way that I can overcome my fear and get her back?”

 It’s just that you’ve been conditioned to sabotage your own relationships and life choices.

-Think of it this way: If you get burned by enough blonde girls, the next blonde who comes your way won’t even get a chance at dating you because subconsciously you created this image that all blonde girls are the same.
+Think of it this way: If you get burned by enough redhead girls, the next redhead who comes your way won’t even get a chance at dating you because subconsciously you created this image that all redhead girls are the same.
 You’re effectively sabotaging the potential relationship before it can even begin.

 I know it’s a silly example, but it’s true.